Skip to main content

 How to support childhood cancer awareness

-Join St. Jude to raise awareness during Childhood Cancer Awareness Month by participating in our activities and fundraising efforts.
-Let's rally behind a cause that truly unites us all: Finding cures.
-Saving children.® Together, we can help cure childhood cancer.
+Help St. Jude raise awareness during Childhood Cancer Awareness Month by participating in our activities and fundraising efforts.
+Help give more kids the chance to live full lives.

-Help the kids of St. Jude by registering for a St. Jude Walk/Run in your community.
+Help the kids of St. Jude by registering for a St. Jude Walk in your community.

 St. Jude patient James wears a green St. Jude T-shirt and climbs on colorful playground equipment.